Cave of the Crystals: Discovery

 In 1910, miners discovered a cavern beneath the Naica Mine workings, the Cave of Swords (Cueva de las espadas).
 It is located at a depth of 120 m, above the Cave of the Crystals, and contains spectacular, smaller (1 m long) crystals.
 It is speculated that at this level, transition temperatures may have fallen much more rapidly, leading to an end in the growth of the crystals.

 Giant Crystal Cave was discovered in April 2000 by miners excavating a new tunnel for the Industrias Peñoles mining company located in Naica, Mexico, while drilling through the Naica fault, which they were concerned would flood the mine.
 The mining complex in Naica contains substantial deposits of silver, zinc and lead.

 The Cave of Crystals is a horseshoe-shaped cavity in limestone.
 Its floor is covered with perfectly faceted crystalline blocks.
 Huge crystal beams jut out from both the blocks and the floor.
 The crystals deteriorate in air, so the Naica Project attempted to visually document the crystals before they deteriorated further.

-Two other smaller caverns were also discovered in 2000, Queen’s Eye Cave and Candles Cave, and another chamber was found in a drilling project in 2009.
-The new cave, named Ice Palace, is 150 m deep and is not flooded, but its crystal formations are much smaller, with small "cauliflower" formations and fine, threadlike crystals.
+Two other smaller caverns were also discovered in 2000, Queen's Eye Cave and Candles Cave, and another chamber was found in a drilling project in 2009.
+The new cave, named Ice Palace, by James Marc Beverly on a National Geographic expedition, is 150 m deep and is not flooded, but its crystal formations are much smaller, with small "cauliflower" formations and fine, threadlike crystals.

 Exploration and scientific studies

 A scientific team coordinated by Paolo Forti, specialist of cave minerals and crystallographer at the University of Bologna (Italy), explored the cave in detail in 2006.
-To survive and to be able to work in the extreme temperature and humid conditions which prevent prolonged incursion in the crystal chamber, they developed their own refrigerated suits and cold breathing systems (respectively dubbed Tolomea suit and Sinusit respirator).
+To survive and to be able to work in the extreme temperature and humid conditions which prevent prolonged incursion in the crystal chamber, they partnered with Ferrino and La Venta to develop their own refrigerated suits and cold breathing systems (respectively dubbed Tolomea suit and Sinusit respirator).
 Special caving overalls were fitted with a mattress of refrigerating tubes placed all over the body and connected to a backpack weighing about 20 kg containing a reservoir filled with cold water and ice.
 The cooling provided by melting ice was sufficient to provide about half an hour of autonomy.

 Besides mineralogical and crystallographic studies, biogeochemical and microbial characterization of the gypsum giant crystals were performed.
 Stein-Erik Lauritzen (University of Bergen, Norway) performed uranium-thorium dating to determine the maximum age of the giant crystals, about 500,000 years.
 A team led by A. E. S. Van Driessche directly measured the growth rates of these giant gypsum crystals using present-day water of the Naica.
 They obtained a growth rate of 1.4±0.2×10^-5 nm/s, which is the slowest directly measured normal growth rate for any crystal growth process.
 Taking into account this rate, the largest crystals would have taken approximately 1 million years to reach their current size.